abnowack/abnowack-site/content/posts/my-first-post.md

 Which is referred to as the Lagrange's Equations of Motion, written above for $s$ coordinates.

 Lagrange's Equations describe the relationship between accelerations, velocities, and positions of a mechanical system.
-They yield $s$ 2nd order differential equations which require $2s$ boundary conditions to solve for the equations of motion in time $q_i (t)$
+They yield $$s$$ 2nd order differential equations which require $$2s$$ boundary conditions to solve for the equations of motion in time $$q_i (t)$$

 ### Sidenote